-Continued leadership in utilizing advances in technology to continue efficiency on a mobile, paperless system for service requests and daily activities to improve customer service and response time with limited resources and growing workloads.
-Utilize tree management platform Tree Plotter for tree inventory, management and outreach.

-Collaboration of the Urban Forestry Commission in their liaison assignments with other boards, commissions and groups, such as Vancouver Parks and Recreation Advisory Commission and the Vancouver Planning Commission, to work cooperatively and develop solutions that reflect the City's values.

-Manage tree pruning and planting contracts to ensure contractor compliance with specifications and that they are accountable for providing successful projects.
-Staff has since provided contract models to other municipalities.
+- Continued leadership in utilizing advances in technology to continue efficiency on a mobile, paperless system for service requests and daily activities to improve customer service and response time with limited resources and growing workloads.
+Utilize tree management platform Tree Plotter for tree inventory, management and outreach. - Collaboration of the Urban Forestry Commission in their liaison assignments with other boards, commissions and groups, such as Vancouver Parks and Recreation Advisory Commission and the Vancouver Planning Commission, to work cooperatively and develop solutions that reflect the City's values. - Manage tree pruning and planting contracts to ensure contractor compliance with specifications and that they are accountable for providing successful projects.